WSU-kduncan/cicd-3120-cth2242/README.md

 - Setting up a webhook on the server
   - How you created you own listener
   - How you installed the [webhook on GitHub](https://github.com/adnanh/webhook)
+    - I installed the webhook package by using `sudo apt-get install webhook`.
+I then checked to see if it was properly installed by using `sudo systemctl status webhook`.
   - How to keep the webhook running if the instance is on
+- Description of container restart script
+  - The
 - Description of Webhook task definition file
+  - My webhook task definition file is fairly simple.
+I defined the name of the webhook with the `id` variable.
+I defined the script that the webhook is supposed to execute with `execute-command`.
+I then defined webhook's working directory with `command-working-directory`.
+I decided to use a yaml file instead of a json file because I prefer using yaml over json.
 - Steps to set up a notifier in GitHub or DockerHub

 ### Sources Used